Take a Culinary Road Trip This Fall

 Made in Monterey County

-Monterey County’s abundance of fertile grounds and nutrient-rich waters have spurred many local residents to establish their own specialized food and beverage businesses.
+Monterey County’s abundance of fertile grounds and nutrient-rich waters has spurred many local residents to establish their own specialized food and beverage businesses.
 Here are a few that you should add to your must-taste list:

 Big Sur Salts (Big Sur)